SavageCore/postfix-policyd-ratelimit-perl/README.md

 A Sender rate limit policy daemon for Postfix.

-Copyright (c) Onlime Webhosting (http://www.onlime.ch)

 ## Credits

-This project was forked from [bejelith/send_rate_policyd](https://github.com/bejelith/send_rate_policyd).
-All credits go to [Simone Caruso](http://www.simonecaruso.com).
+This project was forked from [onlime/ratelimit-policyd](https://github.com/onlime/ratelimit-policyd) with the intention to create a fully automated install script targeted towards Fedora whilst adding features as we see fit.
+All credits go to [Simone Caruso](http://www.simonecaruso.com) for his original work ([bejelith/send_rate_policyd](https://github.com/bejelith/send_rate_policyd)).

 ## Purpose

-This small Perl daemon **limits the number of emails** sent by users through your Postfix server, and store message quota in a RDMS system (MySQL).
+This small Perl daemon **limits the number of emails** sent by users through your Postfix server, and stores message quota in a RDMS system (MySQL).
 It counts the number of recipients for each sent email.
-You can setup a send rate per user or sender domain (via SASL username) on **daily/weekly/monthly** basis.
+You can setup a send rate per user or sender domain (via SASL username) on **seconds-ly/hourly/daily/weekly/monthly** basis.

 **The program uses the Postfix policy delegation protocol to control access to the mail system before a message has been accepted (please visit [SMTPD_POLICY_README.html](http://www.postfix.org/SMTPD_POLICY_README.html) for more information).**

-For a long time we were using Postfix-Policyd v1 (the old 1.82) in production instead, but that project was no longer maintained and the successor [PolicyD v2 (codename "cluebringer")](http://wiki.policyd.org/) got overly complex and badly documented.
-Also, PolicyD seems to have been abandoned since 2013.

 ratelimit-policyd will never be as feature-rich as other policy daemons.
 Its main purpose is to limit the number of emails per account, nothing more and nothing less.
 We focus on performance and simplicity.